UNSOM Police Commissioner

 Both the Somali Police and its international partners agree on the need to coordinate and synchronize all police training activities and other professional development related activities provided to the Somali Police – both at the federal level and within the Federal Member States.
 The Police Professional Development Board (PPDB) is co-chaired by the Somali Police Force and UNSOM Police, and currently serves as a permanent board for the coordination and synchronization of police training activities.
 The PPDB is also entitled to certify, review or audit police training activities.

-Members of the development board include designated delegates from the Somali Police – both from the federal level and federal member states, representatives from relevant international organizations and programmes (including, among others, UNSOM, UNDP, UNODC, AMISOM, EUDEL and EUCAP Somalia) and representatives from relevant bilateral partners.
+Members of the development board include designated delegates from the Somali Police – both from the federal level and federal member states, representatives from relevant international organizations and (including, among others, UNSOM, UNDP, UNODC, AMISOM, EUDEL and EUCAP Somalia) and representatives from relevant bilateral partners.

-In 2017, the standardized police recruit curriculum and a respective train-the-trainer program was approved by the federal and the Somali Federal Member States police organizations and provides the basis for common training standards in Somalia for police recruits.
+In 2017, the standardized police curriculum and a respective train-the-trainer program was approved by the federal and the Somali Federal Member States police organizations and provides the basis for common training standards in Somalia for police recruits.
 Based on the Police Plans developed or pending to be developed at federal and state level under the umbrella of the New Policing Model, subsequent training programs and policies require major attention in 2018.

 Human Rights Due Diligence Policy